winitzki/scall/tutorial/programming_dhall.md

 The value `example1` corresponds to a list with three items: `[+123, -456, +789]`.

 When we expand the constructors `cons` and `nil`, we will find that `example1` is a higher-order function.
-The Dhall interpreter can print that function's normal form for us:
+The Dhall interpreter can print that function's normal form:

 ```dhall
 ⊢ example1